JonathanEleiott/testing-ci-cd/README.md

   - CI runs the automated tests
   - CI will report back the results

+## Continuous Delivery (CD)

+- Deplaying the code to production when a specific event happens (most times, when you merge into main)

 ## GitHub Actions

 - Workflow -> executes multiple jobs